Cincinnati Children’s, Clinical Sciences Pavilion

 an urban medical campus.

-As one of the country’s leading pediatric medical centers, Cincinnati Children’s is at the forefront of groundbreaking research that improves outcomes for patients.
+As the country’s leading pediatric medical center, Cincinnati Children’s is at the forefront of groundbreaking research that improves outcomes for patients.
 The Clinical Sciences Pavilion provides researchers light-filled workspaces in a multi-disciplinary, collaborative environment.

 Interior transparency, informal meeting spaces, and an interconnecting stair empower scientists and clinicians to work together anywhere.
 The café and high top tables of The Beehive, make it a breakout space for both meetings and focused work.